andrewbtran/JRN-418/_posts/2015-09-09-spreadsheets.md

 #### Exercise 1

 Make me a St. Louis chart by month.
 I want total and I want ratio like we did for Baltimore.
+Save the chart as an image and upload it to your private repo.
+Email me the link.

 * Tutorial: [What we did in class: Investigating homicide stats](http://andrewbtran.github.io/JRN-418/homicide_stats/)